Catholic Shrines in Chennai – Thomas Charles Nagy

 Fr.
 Lawrence’s misrepresentations of Ishwar Sharan and Thomas Nagy’s credulity only prove Ishwar Sharan’s point, that St.-Thomas-in-India apologists are addicted to rumour and hearsay, adept at hiding the historical record by pretending that it doesn’t exist, and presenting themselves as martyrs for the Syro-Catholic cause of the anti-Hindu St.-Thomas-in-India fable.

-› Nagy’s references to Sita Ram Goel and Ishwar Sharan can be found in the thesis starting at Chapter Three (3.3).
+› Nagy’s comments on Sita Ram Goel and Ishwar Sharan can be found in the thesis starting at Chapter Three (3.3).

 San Thome Cathedral: This tableau of St. Thomas and his Hindu assassin was built after the publication of Ishwar Sharan's book in 1995.
 Its objective is to malign the Hindu community with the accusation of the murder of a Christian apostle and saint, and to further the propagation of the St. Thomas legend which has made India's bishops very wealthy and supports their political claim on India.